Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   meta - used to view a town's metadata.
         - set [key] [value] - Sets a metadata.
         - [add|remove] [key] - Adds or removes a metadata.
+    -   outlaw [add|remove] [name] - Admin command to add/remove outlaws from a town.
+    -   leavenation - Admin command to make a town leave their nation.

   - nation {nationname}
     -   add {town} - Admin command to invite/add a town to a nation.